downingbots/ALSET/README.md

 picking up a cube is a sparse-reward (taking hundreds of unrewarding moves), as is dropping the cube in a box.
-Also, there's no continuous scoreboard accumulating tons of rewards/penaties as you might have on a video game.
+Also, there's no continuous scoreboard accumulating tons of rewards/penalties as you might have on a video game.

 DQN can be trained after the final reward for each run.
 For a game like chess, there's only one reward based upon who won the game.
-Then, the DQN algorithm retroactively goes over the history of preceeding moves to give a "quality" score or Q-value.
+Then, the DQN algorithm retroactively goes over the history of preceding moves to give a "quality" score or Q-value.
 The Q-value for the move before the checkmate is 99% of the final reward.
 The Q-value for the 3rd to last move is .99 * .99 * final_reward, etc.
 A neural net is then trained over many moves (i.e. the chess